 ** You can submit your application even if you don’t have a GRE/GMAT score yet—simply indicate when you plan to take the test.

-We offer fully funded four-year MRes/PhD scholarships in the Department of Management Science and Innovation to a significant number of admitted students.
+We offer fully funded four-year MRes/PhD scholarships in the UCL School of Management to a significant number of admitted students.
 The scholarship covers all tuition fees, and includes an annual stipend of £15,590 which is tax free.
 There is no deadline for applying for a scholarship, all successful applicants will be automatically considered.

 Further Information and Contact Details